NEW ZEALAND - The South Island 10, 13, or 16 days

 • Doubtful Sound and Fiordland Park get heavy rain—about 3,000 to 6,000 mm (120 to 240 inches) a year.
 The vegetation on the mountainous

-landscape surrounding the fjord is dense native rain forest.
+landscape surrounding the fjord is dense native rainforest.

-• Overnight: Te Anau
+• Overnight: Te Anau or Milford Sound Lodge.

 • Distance: